Kevin-Bronsdijk/SeaMist/README.md

 SeaMist a .NET library for the Kraken.io REST API
 =============

 The SeaMist library interacts with the Kraken.io REST API allowing you to utilize Kraken’s features using a .NET interface.
+Latest [blog post](http://devslice.net/2016/02/seamist-update-external-storage/) covering SeaMist updates.

 * [Getting Started](#getting-started)
 * [Downloading Images](#downloading-images)